Teradata/dbt-teradata/README.md

 # dbt-teradata

-This plugin ports [dbt](https://getdbt.com) functionality to Teradata Vantage.
+The dbt Teradata adapter lets you use [dbt](https://getdbt.com) with Teradata Vantage.

 ## Installation